lhwdev/note/docs/compose/how-it-works.md

 ---
-title: How Jetpack Compose Works
+title: How Compose Works
 date: 2021-02-28
 ---

-# How Jetpack Compose works
+# How Compose works
 !!! warning "**Under Construction**"
     This document is not completed.

-While I'm using jetpack compose, I was quite impressed how it was beautiful to write UI.
+While I'm using compose(or Jetpack Compose), I was quite impressed how it was beautiful to write UI.
 (but note that Jetpack Compose itself has to do nothing with UI; it's a tool for building trees)